Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Conversational lead capture means you’re engaging website visitors through real-time or automated chat to collect their contact information and generate leads.

 The core difference is friction.
 A form says: “Stop what you’re doing, fill this out, and wait.”
-A conversation says: “Hey — can I help you with something?”
+A conversation says: “Hey!
+Can I help you with something?”

 One feels like a barrier.
 The other feels like a service.